yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

 For more information, see the README file that comes with the release.

 === Enabling boot_wait ===

 If the boot_wait variable is set, the bootup process is delayed by few seconds allowing a new firmware to be installed through the bootloader using tftp.
 Setting of the boot_wait variable is done through a bug in the Ping.asp administration page by pinging the certain "addresses" listed below.  '''You find ping.asp by navigating through the administration page and selecting diagnostics.'''.

-First, for this to work the '''internet port must have a valid ip address''', either from dhcp or manually configured from the main page - the port itself doesn't need to be connected unless using dhcp.
+First, for this to work the '''internet port must have a valid ip address''', either from DHCP or manually configured from the main page - the port itself doesn't need to be connected unless using dhcp.
 Next, navigate to the Ping.asp page and enter exactly each line listed below, one line at a time into the "IP Address" field, pressing the Ping button after each entry.

 /!\ '''The last versions of the firmware to support the Ping.asp bug described below are [ftp://ftp.linksys.com/pub/network/WRT54GV2_3.01.3_US_code.zip 3.01.3] for the WRT54G (up to/including v3.0) and [ftp://ftp.linksys.com/pub/network/WRT54GS_3.37.2_US_code.zip 3.37.2] for the WRT54GS (up to/including v2.0).
 Downgrading to these firmwares is required to enable boot_wait.'''